Ahrovan/msf_localization/README.md

 ## msf_localization_ros
-This node processes the given images searching for ArUco visual markers, publishing them in a ROS topic.
+This node runs the core of the algorithm.

 ### ROS Launcher
 The package msf_localization_ros includes a launcher called msf_localization_ros.launch.